The Question Mark - blog by Mark Volkmann

 }

 The css and html properties above use tagged template literals.
 This allows the text to span multiple lines.
 The tags css and html are optional.
-They trigger the VS Code extension Prettier to format the code and the es6-string-html extension to add syntax highlighting.
+They trigger the VS Code extension Prettier to format the code and the “Inline HTML” extension to add syntax highlighting.

-The register method registers a custom HTML element whose name is the kebab-case version of the class name.
+The define method registers a custom HTML element with a kebab-case name which is typically based on the class name.
 For BasicWrec, the element name is basic-wrec.
 This is an optional convenience method.
 An alternative is to use the define method as follows:

 customElements.define('element-name', SomeClass);